 - What does a cancerous lump feel like?

 - What does a cancerous lymph node look like?

-- What does a cyst look like?
+- What does a cyst look like under the skin?

-- What does a ruptured cyst look like?
+- What does a barthloin cyst look and feel like?